Hoffdl/simple_shell/README.md

-This is a group project on Simple Shell between Ikegwuonu Ifeanyi and Esther Fashanu
+This is a group project by Ikegwuonu Ifeanyi and Esther Fashanu on simple shell